HibouDevv/hiboupad/README.md

-My website for the Code Camp Discord Server hackathon.
+My website for the Code Cafe Discord Server hackathon.